- Academic Search Complete

-Academic Search Premier searches both popular magazines and academic journals in nearly every academic subject.
+Academic Search Complete searches both popular magazines and academic journals in nearly every academic subject.
 It includes full text of many, but not all, of the articles.

 - Biological Abstracts (Web of Science)

 Biological Abstracts indexes over 4,200 journals in the life sciences including biochemistry, biotechnology, botany, pharmacology, and zoology.

 - Chemical Abstracts (SciFinder Scholar Web version)